-- A copy of the lease - A copy of the WHA's grievance procedure - A copy of the house rules - A copy of the WHA's schedule of maintenance charges - A copy of the pamphlet "Protect Your Family From Lead in Your Home" - A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse - A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12 - A copy of the form HUD-5380, VAWA Notice of Occupancy Rights - A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking - A copy of the WHA's smoke free policy, which will take effect on Jan.
-1, 2018
+- A copy of the lease - A copy of the WHA's grievance procedure - A copy of the house rules - A copy of the WHA's schedule of maintenance charges - A copy of the pamphlet "Protect Your Family From Lead in Your Home" - A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse - A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12 - A copy of the form HUD-5380, VAWA Notice of Occupancy Rights - A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking - A copy of the WHA's smoke free policy. - A notice that includes the procedures for requesting relief and the WHA's criteria for granting requests for relief for excess utility surcharges